rohitkjohnedu/my_yade/doc/sphinx/tutorial-data-mining.rst

 .. rubric:: Exercises

 #.
 Calculate average momentum in y direction.
 #.
-Run the gravity deposition script, plotting unbalanced force and kinetic energy.
+Run the :ref:`gravity-deposition` script, plotting unbalanced force and kinetic energy.
 #.
 While the script is running, try changing the :yref:`NewtonIntegrator.damping` parameter (do it from both *Inspector* and from the command-line).
 What influence does it have on the evolution of unbalanced force and kinetic energy?
 #.
 Think about and write down all energy sources (input); write down also all energy sinks (dissipation).
 #.
-Simulate gravity deposition and plot all energies as they evolve during the simulation.
+Simulate :ref:`gravity-deposition` and plot all energies as they evolve during the simulation.

 .. seealso::